 In Borderlands 2, Tiny Tina features a lazy eye that supposedly was a result of an animation glitch that the developers decided to keep.
 It definitely helps sell the maniacal Creepy Child vibe.

-According to Word of God, Handsome Jack's lines about his diamond horse Butt Stallion was wholly improvised by his voice actor Dameon Clarke.
+According to Word Of God, Handsome Jack's line about his pretzels, just before he speaks about his diamond horse Butt Stallion, was wholly improvised by his voice actor Dameon Clarke.
 Lead Writer Anthony Burch jokes that he's somewhat jealous that Jack's most famous line was something he did not write.

 Axton was initially programmed to occasionally flirt with Maya when reviving her ("Wow.
 Do you work out, or..."), but the voice clip ended up triggering regardless of which character he was reviving.
 According to Anthony Burch, the writers took this glitch and ran with it in the DLCs, making Axton canonically bisexual.